scottalmond/EscapeRoom/resources/DESIGN.md

 - TCP Listener
 	- **Is alive, TCP Command Received?** The TCP listener listens for new commands in an infinite loop at nominally 30 Hz.
 	- **Is Book Command?** If the proctor command is formatted as a book command, it is processed.
 This includes the "dispose" command which will stop both the TCP Listener and the Book threads.  "set next chapter" is another book command that the proctor can send.
-	- **Is Chapter Command?** If the proctor command is formmated as a chapter command, it is processed.
+	- **Is Chapter Command?** If the proctor command is formated as a chapter command, it is processed.
 This includes the "done" command which stops the execution of the current chapter and prompts the Book state machine to proceed to the next chapter.
 - Chapter
-	- **Enter Chapter:** Every time the chapter is run, the first command is a special boot up sequnce.
+	- **Enter Chapter:** Every time the chapter is run, the first method call is a dedicated initialization sequence.
+For the Wall PC, an important step here is to send the TCP commands to ensure the Console is in the proper state.

-clean should be nearly idential to initialize.  used for shutting down autonomous processes cleanly like video players
+	- **Update Chapter:** Some chapters like Hyperspace or the Light Puzzle need to stop operations if the 60 minute window expires.
+This update step checks whether the 60 minutes has expired and if so, exits the chapter.
+Other chapters like the Credits will always play, so this check is ignored.
+The game state is incremented and a graphical frame is displayed.
+	- **Clean:** This method will always be called prior to exiting any chapter.
+Configuring the constants on exit in preparation for the next run, rather than on initialization immediately before running chapter, allows the proctor time to configure constants while running other puzzles.
+This ensures a clean entry into the chapter in whatever state the proctor desires.
+This avoids the design limitation of requiring the proctor to change the chapter state only after entering the puzzle, which may break the illusion for players as graphics and game state rapidly change on screen.
+This clean step is also where resource deallocations will occur such as stopping playback of video.

 ![State Transition Diagram](https://raw.githubusercontent.com/scottalmond/EscapeRoom/master/resources/state_transition_diagram.png)